telerik/blazor-docs/components/grid/virtual-scrolling.md

 }
 ````

->caption How virtual scrolling looks like (deliberately slowed down to showcase the loading signs)
+>caption How virtual scrolling looks like (deliberately slowed down to showcase the loading placeholders)

 ![](images/virtual-scrolling-overview.gif)

+>tip The column where long text is expected (the `Hire Date` in this example) has a width set so that the text does not break into multiple lines and increase the height of the row.
+See the notes below for more details.

 ## Notes